lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

    - set the next meeting time

 General hints
+- during OPA
   - stop people from immediately working/checking stuff during the OPA meeting
   - train them to follow the OPA distinctions
   - allow for contradicting "Presumptions", you falsify them anyway, showing the contradiction can help laying open how we have different understanding of the system
   - allow and encourage for "Observations" not matching current "Presumptions" and "Actions"
+  - if possible never delete stuff from the whiteboard (only cross out)
+- after successful resolution of the incident
-- after everything is done us the falsifaction results for the post mortem
+  - use the falsifaction results for the post mortem
+  - do not skip the final meeting, show everyone
+    - how the incident was resolved
+    - what were the correct presumptions
+    - what were the incorrect presumptions and why
+    - but defer all learnings to the postmortem as it needs good preparation

+## OPA Example

+This is an example how a OPA meeting series could go.
+The different dashboard contents for each meeting are shown.
+Changed points are marked bold.

+For the first meeting note how it is visible that there were solution attempts before and how often presumptions do hide in the initial observations "identical cluster".

+### Meeting 1

+_Observations_
+- Customers cannot access the website
+- Monitoring shows 90% CPU utilization
+- Rollback did not solve the problem
+- Simple restart did not help
+- Platform team says no chances today
+- Other system in identical cluster B doesn't have the issue

+_Presumptions_
+1. Cluster A is identical to cluster B
+2. Scale out could help

+_Actions_
+- Check for differences in cluster A to cluster B setup (P1)
+- Perform scale out, double resources (P2)

+## Meeting 2

+_Observations_
+- Customers cannot access the website
+- Monitoring shows 90% CPU utilization
+- Rollback did not solve the problem
+- Simple restart did not help
+- Platform team says no chances today
+- Other system in identical cluster B doesn't have the issue
+- **Scale out did not help**
+- **Cluster A has a different SAN storage**

+_Presumptions_
+1. **~~Cluster A is identical to cluster B~~** (false)
+2. **~~Scale out could help~~** (false)
+3. **Cluster A SAN storage is faulty**
+4. **High CPU utilization is caused by retries against the storage**

+_Actions_
+- **~~Check for differences in cluster A to cluster B setup (P1)~~**
+- **~~Perform scale out, double resources (P2)~~**
+- **Check with storage team if there is a SAN problem (P3)**
+- **Check log metrics for storage access duration (P4)**

+## Meeting 3

+_Observations_
+- Customers cannot access the website
+- Monitoring shows 90% CPU utilization
+- Rollback did not solve the problem
+- Simple restart did not help
+- Platform team says no chances today
+- Other system in identical cluster B doesn't have the issue
+- Scale out did not help
+- Cluster A has a different SAN storage
+- **Cluster A SAN storage works properly**
+- **High CPU is caused by storage access**

+_Presumptions_
+1. ~~Cluster A is identical to cluster B~~ (false)
+2. ~~Scale out could help~~ (false)
+3. **~~Cluster A SAN storage is faulty~~** (false)
+4. **~~High CPU utilization is caused by retries against the storage~~** (true)
+5. **Cluster A SAN storage behaviour has changed**

+_Actions_
+- ~~Check for differences in cluster A to cluster B setup (P1)~~
+- ~~Perform scale out, double resources (P2)~~
+- **~~Check with storage team if there is a SAN problem (P3)~~**
+- **~~Check log metrics for storage access duration (P4)~~**
+- **Check for changes to SAN config/firmware (P5)**

+## Meeting 4

+_Observations_
+- Customers cannot access the website
+- Monitoring shows 90% CPU utilization
+- Rollback did not solve the problem
+- Simple restart did not help
+- Platform team says no chances today
+- Other system in identical cluster B doesn't have the issue
+- Scale out did not help
+- Cluster A has a different SAN storage
+- Cluster A SAN storage works properly
+- High CPU is caused by storage access
+- **Cluster A SAN storage had a firmware update yesterday**

+_Presumptions_
+1. ~~Cluster A is identical to cluster B~~ (false)
+2. ~~Scale out could help~~ (false)
+3. ~~Cluster A SAN storage is faulty~~ (false)
+4. ~~High CPU utilization is caused by retries against the storage~~ (true)
+5. **~~Cluster A SAN storage behaviour has changed~~** (true)

+_Actions_
+- ~~Check for differences in cluster A to cluster B setup (P1)~~
+- ~~Perform scale out, double resources (P2)~~
+- ~~Check with storage team if there is a SAN problem (P3)~~
+- ~~Check log metrics for storage access duration (P4)~~
+- **~~Check for changes to SAN config/firmware (P5)~~**
+- **Check Changelog of SAN firmware upgrade + contact support (P5)**